Florence Barsosio: Early career

-The older sister of 10,000 metres World Champion Sally Barsosio, Florence began her career as a track and cross country runner.
+The older sister of 10,000 metres World Champion Sally Barsosio, Florence Barsosio began her career as a track and cross country runner.
 At the 1995 World Championships in Athletics she finished 13th in the women's 5000 metres final.
 She was the 1996 winner of the Cross della Vallagarina, Montefortiana Turà and Giro di Castelbuono competitions.
 She also finished in 13th place at the 1997 IAAF World Cross Country Championships in Turin.
 However, it was not until she began focusing on road running in the early 2000s that she found greater success.

 At the start of 2000, Barsosio won in her debut marathon race, taking the Turin Marathon with a time of 2:27:58. and she took the Scalata al Castello 10 km title in Arezzo, Italy, soon after.
 She remained successful on the cross country circuit, with victories at the Cross de Caceres and the Cross Campaccio.
 She competed in the New York City Marathon later that year and recorded a personal best time of 2:27:00 to take fifth place.
 The following year she won both the Paris Marathon and Paris Half Marathon races and managed a sixth-place finish in the women's marathon at the 2001 World Championships in Athletics.
 She also took third at the New York Mini Marathon, eleventh at the New York Marathon, and won the Prague Half Marathon.
 After two successful seasons of road running, she decided to take time away from competition to get married and have a child.

 Return from pregnancy

+Barsosio is married to Clement Komen.
+She gave birth to a son, Kevin Kiprono in October 2002.

 She made her competitive return in 2004 and soon regained her international standing.
 She won the Madrid Marathon and finished in second place at the Dublin Marathon.
 She ran virtually unopposed at the Florence Marathon that year, beating second placed Marcella Mancini by over five minutes.
 Barsosio's time of 2:29:11 was much faster than her previous outings and she was confident of returning to her full pre-pregnancy form for the following season.

 Continuing to focus on the marathon in 2005, she finished second to Lidiya Grigoryeva at the Paris Marathon, although her time of 2:27:19 was her second fastest ever.
 A dominant performance followed at the Vienna Marathon: a high temperature affected all the runners, but she won the race by over eight minutes despite the fact that the race had no pacemaker.
 She closed the year with a second-place finish at the Taipei International Marathon in Taiwan, beaten to the title by Jane Ekimat Auro.
 She took second place at the Madrid Marathon in 2006.